-For Marin County, the average annual benefit for Miscellaneous retirees is about \$30,000 and \$50,000 for Safety retirees.
-The average annual health benefit paid to these retirees is \$7,660.
+For Marin County, the average service retiree benefit for Miscellaneous retirees in 2014 was \$33,374 and \$66,037 for Safety retirees.
 Marin County employees do not contribute to, nor will they benefit from, Social Security for any years worked as a County employee.